 The TAC environment is stimulating but not intimidating.
 It is intellectual, yet relaxed and personal as well.
 Most of the tutors and chaplains eat lunch with the students.

-There are four Masses celebrated daily by three non-teaching chaplains: a Dominican, a Jesuit, and a diocesan priest.
+There are four Masses celebrated daily by four non-teaching chaplains: a Dominican, a Jesuit, a Norbertine, and a diocesan priest.
 There are also two Masses on Saturdays and three on Sundays.
 The Masses are enhanced by student participation in a choir that also presents concerts, and by a Gregorian chant ensemble.
 The Sacrament of Reconciliation is available before and after each Mass.
 The first Mass of each day is offered in the Extraordinary Form; the others are in Latin in the Ordinary Form.

 The $23 million Chapel of Our Lady of the Most Holy Trinity was dedicated in 2009.
 The Romanesque-style chapel includes a 135-foot bell tower.
 It also has an eight-foot statue of Our Lady as the Woman of the Apocalypse on top and a limestone cornerstone blessed by Pope Benedict XVI in St. Peter’s Square.